LiBuchauer/cellanneal/README.md

 ***

 ### 2. Installation
 The python package comes with a set of functions which can be included in python workflows, scripts and notebooks as well as with a command-line entry point to `cellanneal`.
 The required code can be downloaded from this repository.
-The graphical software is available for Microsoft Windows and MacOS operating systems and can be downloaded from the [Itzkovitz group website](http://shalevlab.weizmann.ac.il/resources/).
+The graphical software is available for Microsoft Windows and macOS operating systems and can be downloaded from [zenodo](https://doi.org/10.5281/zenodo.5559545).

 #### 2a.
 Installing the python package and CLI
 Clone this code repository or download the zipped version and unpack it into a location of choice.